mia-platform/documentation/docs/tutorial/console/console_common.md

 ## Save changes

+Configuration changes made on the console must be saved explicitly.
+By doing so you save your work for later use or deploy, but you can also let other people see your changes if they have access to your project.

 This section explains how to save configuration changes you made on the console.

 This action will create a new git commit on the Configurations repository of the project.